junxit/us-congress-bills-110/metadata.md

 - 2007-06-19 — Introduced in Senate
 - 2007-06-19 — Read twice and referred to the Committee on Small Business and Entrepreneurship. (text of measure as introduced: CR S7904)
 - 2007-06-19 — Sponsor introductory remarks on measure.
 (CR S7903-7904)
+- 2007-06-26 — Committee on Small Business and Entrepreneurship.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-10-16 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Kerry with an amendment in the nature of a substitute.
+With written report No. 110-199.
+- 2007-10-16 — Committee on Small Business and Entrepreneurship.
+Reported by Senator Kerry with an amendment in the nature of a substitute.
+With written report No. 110-199.
+- 2007-10-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 422.